generalui/python-flask-ariadne-api-starter/Python API Development Environment in Docker: Under the Hood.md

 It has taken me some time to get this dev setup working just right.
 I have been able to port it for other types of apps as well.
 It can make handing an app off to another developer very easy.
 They have very little setup and can get to the code right away.

 Please give it a go and let share your thoughts with me.

+## Resources

+† - To find out more about the Dockerfile see [https://docs.docker.com/engine/reference/builder/](https://docs.docker.com/engine/reference/builder/)

+†† - To find out more about the docker-compose file and the configuration options, see [https://docs.docker.com/compose/compose-file/compose-file-v3/](https://docs.docker.com/compose/compose-file/compose-file-v3/)

+††† - To learn more about SnakeViz, see [https://jiffyclub.github.io/snakeviz/](https://jiffyclub.github.io/snakeviz/).

+†††† - Learn more about "delegated" in the article ["Docker volumes: cached vs delegated"](https://tkacz.pro/docker-volumes-cached-vs-delegated/) by Łukasz Tkacz.

+††††† - To learn more about the "Remote - Containers" VS Code extension by Microsoft, see [https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

+†††††† - To learn more about `docker system prune`, see [https://docs.docker.com/engine/reference/commandline/system_prune/](https://docs.docker.com/engine/reference/commandline/system_prune/).

+††††††† - To learn more about the "Docker" VS Code extension by Microsoft, see [https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker)